linrunner/tlp-doc/settings/battery.rst

 .. include:: ../include/charge-threshold-effect.rst

-* Thresholds always go with a lower usable battery capacity, therefore the settings are disabled by default and must be enabled explicitly by removing the leading `#`
+* Thresholds always go with a lower usable battery capacity, therefore the settings are disabled by default and must be enabled explicitly by removing the leading `#`.

 .. important::

     You must always specify both charge thresholds - *start and stop* - for a battery, otherwise TLP will ignore the setting completely (*and up to version 1.3.1 silently*).
-If you want to apply only one threshold (or your hardware does support only one), then use the value `0` to skip the other one.
+If you want to apply only one threshold (or your hardware does support only one), then use the dummy value `0` to skip the other one.

 RESTORE_THRESHOLDS_ON_BAT
 -------------------------